estuary/flow/site/docs/reference/Connectors/capture-connectors/salesforce.md

 ### Using OAuth2 to authenticate with Salesforce in the Flow web app

+If you're using the Flow web app, you'll be prompted to authenticate with Salesforce using OAuth.
+You'll need the following:

 * A Salesforce organization on the Enterprise tier, or with an equivalent [API request allocation](https://developer.salesforce.com/docs/atlas.en-us.salesforce_app_limits_cheatsheet.meta/salesforce_app_limits_cheatsheet/salesforce_app_limits_platform_api.htm).

-* Optionally, a dedicated read-only [Salesforce user](#create-a-read-only-salesforce-user).
+* Salesforce user credentials.
+We recommend creating a dedicated read-only [Salesforce user](#create-a-read-only-salesforce-user).

 ### Configuring the connector specification manually

+If you're working with flowctl and writing specifications in a local development environment, you'll need to manually supply OAuth credentials.
+You'll need:

-* The items required to [set up with OAuth2](#using-oauth2-to-authenticate-with-salesforce-in-the-flow-web-app)
+* The items required to [set up with OAuth2](#using-oauth2-to-authenticate-with-salesforce-in-the-flow-web-app).

 * A Salesforce developer application with a generated client ID, client secret, and refresh token.
 [See setup steps.](#create-a-developer-application-and-generate-authorization-tokens)